go-automate/tawc-javascript-cypress/README.md

 Debugging is amazing - but it still seems tricky to grab a value of a variable from the code and display it on screen... although can just do console.log

 Loving jquery selectors!

+Needed to install 'sudo apt install libgconf-2-4' on Ubuntu to get it working in CI (travis) - see pipeline